 DIA’s capabilities went beyond providing support to military operations.
-DIA responded quickly to the humanitarian disaster created by the tsunami in the Indian Ocean and DIA analysts provided insightful medical intelligence support to the relief effort by forward-deploying analysts to the U.S. Pacific Command.
+DIA responded quickly to the humanitarian disaster created by a tsunami in the Indian Ocean, and DIA analysts provided insightful medical intelligence support to the relief effort by forward-deploying analysts to the U.S. Pacific Command.
 There, they assessed infectious diseases and the environmental health risks in the area, a mission routinely done for U.S. forces that deploy overseas.

 During Jacoby’s tenure, DIA distinguished itself by exceptionally meritorious achievement providing military intelligence support to the to the president, the secretary of defense, the chairman of the Joint Chiefs of Staff, and to the U.S. and allied warfighters, and was awarded its seventh Joint Meritorious Unit Award.